Updated June 8, 2023

-Defined Benefit Plan is an Employer-sponsored retirement plan where employee benefits are computed using a formula.
+A defined Benefit Plan is an Employer-sponsored retirement plan where employee benefits are computed using a formula.
 The formula may differ from company to company.
 However, generally, it includes employment tenure and salary.
-The important part in defining the benefit plan is you would know what amount of funds would be deducted toward pension reserve and how much pension per month you would get on retirement.
+The critical part in defining the benefit plan is you would know what amount of funds would be deducted toward the pension reserve and how many pensions per month you would get on retirement.

-Upon reaching retirement, you have 2 options to select from,
+Upon retiring, you have two options to select from:

-- To get the investment amount on lump-sum bases which would lead you to manage your funds till you retire.
+- Getting the investment amount on a lump-sum basis would lead you to manage your funds till you retire.

 Defined Contribution Plan

-Defined Contribution Plan is a plan in which equally funds or percentage of income is contributed by employee and employer.
+A defined Contribution Plan is a plan in which an employee and employer contribute funds or a percentage of income equally.

 Let’s understand the topic by knowing the human life cycle.

-The picture symbolizes 5 phases of life from Baby to Teen to Old age.
-Our motive is to earn money and live a happy life fulfilling our goals.
-Most US citizens start working on attaining Teen-age.
-After university degree, an average America starts with full-time employment with an average salary of $ 56,000 Per year.
+The picture symbolizes 5 phases, from Baby to Teen to Old age.
+We aim to earn money and live a happy life fulfilling our goals.
+Most US citizens start working on attaining Teenage.
+After a university degree, an average American starts with full-time employment with an average salary of $ 56,000 Per year.
 As of April 2019, the US employed 129.21 Million1 people.
-You would wonder, why I am explaining this because our working ability decreases as age increases.
-Leading to which income reduces with only increase in expense.
+You would wonder why I am explaining this because our working ability decreases as age increases.
+Leading to income reductions with only an increase in expenses.

 - On reaching your retirement age – Generally, the retirement age in the US is 60.